Corblack-XXIV/Corblack-XXIV/README.md

 # About me
-- 👀 I’m interested in ...
+- 👀 I’m interested in programing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning physics and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Corblack-XXIV/Corblack-XXIV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.